GitoriousLispBackup/eql/examples/X-extras/palindrome/README.txt

 HTML VERSION
 ============

-Since this is a relatively complex application, it would be convenient to generate a Html5 version using the
-<canvas> element and JS.
+Since this is a relatively complex application, it would be convenient to generate a 'lazy' (pre-calculated) Html5 version, using the <canvas> element and JS.

 Use command line option :html to have it generated: